Rocketseed Privacy Notice

 • IP address

-While cookies are only used for internal tracking purposes, you have the ability to opt-out of cookies being placed, choose what cookies you wish to allow, or fully clear cookies from your computer through the settings on your browser, although that may impact your ability to make use of some features the websites.
+While cookies are only used for internal tracking purposes, You have the ability to opt-out of cookies being placed, choose what cookies You wish to allow, or fully clear cookies from Your computer through the settings on Your browser, although that may impact Your ability to make use of some features the websites.

 Below are links for details on how to manage cookies in each of the major web browsers and on various devices:

-2.2.
-Users Of Services
+4.2 Users Of Services

-If you use our services, personal data is required to fulfil the requirements of a contractual or service relationship, which may exist between you and our organization.
+If You use our services, personal data is required to fulfil the requirements of a contractual or service relationship, which may exist between You and our organization.
 We collect:

 • Financial Details